PulsedLight3D/LIDARLite_StateMachine/README.md

 LIDARLite_StateMachine
 ========================================

-This sketch demonstrates the various abilities of the LIDAR-Lite Sensor using a simple State Machine.
+This Arduino sketch demonstrates the various abilities of the LIDAR-Lite Sensor using a simple State Machine.